VA Disability Glossary – Key Terms Every Veteran Should Know

 • You have at least 1 service-connected disability rated at 60% or more disabling, or

-• The key is that their income cannot exceed the federal poverty level for a household of one says The Vet Law Office
+• The key is that their income cannot exceed the federal poverty level for a household of one person.

-• Veterans should exercise caution and consult with a professional to ensure their work doesn't jeopardize their benefits
+• Veterans should exercise caution and consult with a professional to ensure their work does not jeopardize their benefits.

-We have attorney’s and representatives here at Greene & Marusak that can help you complete your application.
+We have attorneys and representatives here at Greene & Marusak who can help you complete your application.

 Give us a call at (844) 483-8737